 The original novel, by the way, has 100 chapters and is definitely not the kind of book you can read in a week.
 If you want to get an impression of the difficulty level, you can check the picture slide show below.
 It shows an image of the first page of the first chapter from the copy I brought from China.

 I can’t say Pleco’s 西游记 is very well written, but then again, this is a simplified version for studying Mandarin.
-It allows you to read one of the great Chinese classics in it’s “original language”, so friends of Chinese culture can cross off another item from their bucket list.
+It allows you to read one of the great Chinese classics in it’s “original language”, so people like yourself can cross off another item from their bucket list.

 What I mean is, it reads as if a 10-year-old is summarizing a long and complex story by describing what happened in chronological order, using the same words over and over again.